Russell-Waterhouse/blog/content/post/testing.md

 - Integration/E2E tests don't provide the same level of granularity for when things go wrong.
 - Integration/E2E tests are slow.
 - Integration/E2E tests are flaky.
-- You should have more unit tests than Integration/E2E tests
+- You should have more unit tests than Integration/E2E tests.

-I want to tackle these together.
+I want to tackle each of these.

 ### MYTH: Integration/E2E tests don't provide the same level of granularity for when things go wrong.

 Honestly, that's a true statement.
+It's not worth anything, but it is a true statement.
 If a unit test called "test_isValidEmail" fails, your email validation function isn't working.

 If an integration test called "test_sendEmailNow" fails, it could have been the email validation, it could have been networking code, it could have been